 What to buy on Black Friday: Best and worst products for deals

-A fresh wave of COVID-19 lockdowns have shuttered stores and restaurants, but that doesn't mean that Black Friday deals are shut down, too.
-They're out there, and whether you're buying online or (in rare cases) able to brave the crowds, there are deals to search for as well as ones to avoid.
+A fresh wave of COVID-19 lockdowns have shuttered stores and restaurants, but that doesn't mean that Black Friday deals are shut down.
+They're out there, and whether you're buying online or willing and able to brave the crowds, there are deals to search for as well as ones to avoid.

-Before you firm up your list and whip out your credit card, it's important to make every dollar work as hard as you do — especially if the coronavirus has put a squeeze on your holiday budget.
+Before you firm up your list and whip out your credit card, it's important to make every dollar work as hard as it can — especially if the coronavirus has put a squeeze on your wallet.
+Figuring out if you should get that gift card now or in a few weeks can go a long way to maximizing your holiday budget.

 The good news: So many sales are starting early that you can snap up some great deals right now.
 The bad: It can be tricky to figure out what sales to pass up.